MohamedHosnie/FSND/projects/02_trivia_api/starter/backend/README.md

 Endpoints
 GET '/categories'
 GET '/questions'
+POST '/questions'
 DELETE '/questions/<question_id>'
+GET '/categories/<category_id>/questions'
-POST ...
+POST '/quizzes'

 GET '/categories'
 - Fetches a dictionary of categories in which the keys are the ids and the value is the corresponding string of the category
-- Request Arguments: None
 - Returns: An object with a single key, categories, that contains a object of id: category_string key:value pairs.
 { "categories": {
     "1": "Science",